jonodrew/uol-msc-cyber/attacker.md

 ---
-alias: [adversary, interceptor, threat actor]
+alias: [adversary, interceptor, threat actor, attackers]
 ---
 A broad, catch-all term for someone trying to attack an information technology system.
 It works for now, but could be more granularly defined later if needed